GRA Blogs

 Developer action - Subdivision Advocacy NZ Limited (SANZ)

 Some concerned developers have joined up and formed an organisation to track the more extreme cases of overcharging and red zoning.
 Both Kirsty and Matthew are part of this not-for-profit, public action group.
-Developers will soon be able to submit their case online (website is still under construction).
+Developers can submit their case online at www.sanz.nz.
 SANZ will bring it to the attention of central government, and has access to litigation funding options for class actions.

 Matthew Gilligan